 Current market conditions also have beneficial effects for capital providers, including rational competition, favorable pricing of credit risk, and competitive capital structures and terms.
-Accordingly, we believe that we could benefit from access to capital in this credit market and that the current environment should provide attractive investment opportunities.
-Our ability to take advantage of these opportunities will depend upon our access to capital.
+Accordingly, we believe that the Company could benefit from access to capital in this credit market and that the current environment should provide attractive investment opportunities.
+Our ability to take advantage of these opportunities will depend upon the Company's access to capital.

-Greater Investment Opportunities Due to Larger Capital Resources participant in the private debt and equity markets and to compete more effectively for attractive investment opportunities.
-With more capital to invest in portfolio opportunities, we intend to be a more meaningful capital provider to companies and to compete for high quality investment opportunities with other funds having greater resources than we do.
-Management has represented to the Board that such investment opportunities may be funded with proceeds of an offering of shares of our Common Stock.
+Greater Investment Opportunities Due to Larger Capital Resources more significant participant in the private debt and equity markets and to compete more effectively for attractive investment opportunities.
+With more capital to invest in portfolio opportunities, we intend for the Company to be a more meaningful capital provider to companies and to compete for high quality investment opportunities with other funds having greater resources than the Company.
+Management has represented to the Board that such investment opportunities may be funded with proceeds of an offering of shares of the Company's Common Stock.
 However, management has not identified specific companies in which to invest the proceeds of an offering given that specific investment opportunities will change depending on the timing of an offering, if any.

-The Board believes that additional capital raised through an offering of shares of our Common Stock may help us generate additional deal flow.
-Based on discussions with our management, the Board believes that greater deal flow, which may be achieved with more capital, would enable us to be a more significant
+The Board believes that additional capital raised through an offering of shares of the Company's Common Stock may help us generate additional deal flow.
+Based on discussions with our management, the Board believes that greater deal flow, which may be achieved with more capital, would enable the Company to be a

-Higher Market Capitalization and Liquidity May Make Our Common Stock More Attractive to Investors
+Higher Market Capitalization and Liquidity May Make the Company's Common Stock More Attractive to Investors

-If we issue additional shares, our market capitalization and the amount of our publicly tradable Common Stock will increase, which may afford all holders of our Common Stock greater liquidity.
-A larger market capitalization may make our stock more attractive to a larger number of investors who have limitations of the size of companies in which they invest.
-Furthermore, a larger number of shares outstanding may increase our trading volume, which could decrease the volatility in the secondary market price of our Common Stock.
+If the Company issues additional shares, its market capitalization and the amount of its publicly tradable Common Stock will increase, which may afford all holders of the Company's Common Stock greater liquidity.
+A larger market capitalization may make the Company's stock more attractive to a larger number of investors who have limitations of the size of companies in which they invest.
+Furthermore, a larger number of shares outstanding may increase the Company's trading volume, which could decrease the volatility in the secondary market price of the Company's Common Stock.